grnet/djnro/docs/installation/install.md

-# Installation/Configuration
+# Installation & Configuration
 First of all you have to install all the packages described in `requirements` section

-The software is published at [github](https://github.com/grnet/djnro) and can be downloaded using git:
+The project is published on [GitHub](https://github.com/grnet/djnro) and can be fetched using git:

 	git clone https://github.com/grnet/djnro